pearu/f2py/doc/source/examples.rst

 that will read this file, execute the kernel, and compare the results with the original results.

-Since PSyclone will follow call tree, the code must be able to read even variables declared as ``private`` (to write them into the output file), and a driver program must be able to modify ``private`` and ``protected`` variables in modules.
+Since PSyclone will follow the call tree, the code must be able to read even variables declared as ``private`` (to write them into the output file), and a driver program must be able to modify ``private`` and ``protected`` variables in modules.
 If the driver creation is used, the